 Fast forward to a few days before Nori was due, Nick and I were enjoying one of our last solo meals for a while at our usual hole in the wall spot in Chinatown.
 I got a call from my SA and pretty much hop and skipped (well, waddled actually) right over to the Hermes Boston boutique with a couple bags of Chinatown takeout in tow.
 This color was not specifically one from my wishlist, but the size was one of two Kelly sizes I was hoping for, and black with gold is timeless so I knew I would have no regrets.
 This baby came home with me that day and is a piece that I treasure … after using it for a while I’ve only fallen more in love with the style and am holding out hope to add a smaller Kelly (to be worn more casually) to the collection one day!

-Since my buying history at my local Hermes was not robust (compared to what I’ve heard from others), I know that I fell into the graces of a great SA who helped make this purchase happen.
+Since my buying history at my local Hermes was not robust, I know that I fell into the graces of a great SA who helped make this purchase happen.
 If you don’t have a friend who can recommend a good SA, I would try visiting your local store a few times if possible if you’re planning on making any non-handbag purchases.
-If a handbag is on your longer-term wishlist, maybe talk with a few SAs across your visits so you can start a relationship with someone whom you connect with (versus buying through the first person that assists you).
+If a handbag is on your longer-term wishlist, maybe talk with a few SAs across your visits so you can start a relationship with someone whom you connect with, versus buying through the first person that assists you.